 Broken link building is a way to identify 404 links on different websites and create a content piece on your website to replace inactive/dead links.
 Next, you can contact the webmaster to suggest that they use your content.

-You can easily check broken backlinks in Ahrefs: you can go to Site Explorer, enter the domain of your website, and navigate to “Broken Link” under the “Outgoing Links” section.
+You can easily check broken backlinks in Ahrefs: you can go to Site Explorer, enter the domain of your website, and work through to “Broken Link” under the “Outgoing Links” section.
 Another method is you use the Best by Links report from “Pages” and filter the results by “HTTP code: 404 not found” and check the pages that are broken.

 We have discussed ways to build broken link building in innovative and sustainable ways to grow your website’s authority and traffic.
 By reclaiming lost links, earning contextual backlinks from trusted websites, and building your brand’s EEAT, you get results.